vpac-innovations/rsabuild/README.md

-# Building RSA and its environment using vagrant:
+# Building RSA and its environment using Vagrant:

  1. Install vagrant as shown [here](http://docs.vagrantup.com/v2/installation/index.html) or using the following instructions.